final-form/react-final-form/README.md

 to update for.
 If you don't pass a `subscription` prop, it defaults to _all_ of [`FieldState`](https://github.com/erikras/final-form#fieldstate).

+#### `validate?: (value: ?any, allValues: Object) => ?any`

+A function that takes the field value, and all the values of the form and returns an error if the value is invalid, or `undefined` if the value is valid.

 #### `value?: any`

 **This is only used for radio buttons!** The value of the radio button.
 The